Pontes-Junior/Rent-Prices-Prediction-Deploy/README.md

 ## The Goal

-One way to solve the problem above is to train a machine learning algorithm and deploy it as a webapp.In order to do that we use the data available at https://www.kaggle.com/rubenssjr/brasilian-houses-to-rent .We have done basic EDA,cleaning of outliers and comparation of models in a  Jupyter notebook that can be accessed in https://github.com/Pontes-Junior/Rent_Prices_Prediction .We use the Flask library to develop a webapp that deploys the model.
+One way to solve the problem above is to train a machine learning algorithm and deploy it as a webapp.In order to do that we use the data available at https://www.kaggle.com/rubenssjr/brasilian-houses-to-rent .We have done basic EDA,cleaning of outliers and comparation of models in a  Jupyter notebook that can be accessed in https://github.com/Pontes-Junior/Rent_Prices_Prediction .We use the Flask library to develop a webapp that deploys the model.The final webapp can be accessed at https://rentpricepredictor.herokuapp.com/.

 ## A Machine Learning Approach